CREATE THE INDUSTRY OF THE FUTURE

 Manufacturing and Operations Engineering is a three-year Bachelor’s programme at AAU CPH, where you will learn how to produce a product or a service, and you will gain useful insight into relevant technology and management tools.

-To realise and produce a good idea with modern technologies is a highly interdisciplinary task.
-Classic educations like mechanical engineering or computer science will not at all be able to cover even half of the relevant topics.
+To realise and produce a good idea or concept with modern technologies is an interdisciplinary task, where classic educations like mechanical engineering or computer science will only cover about half of the relevant topics.

-You will be working with programming as a way of learning to optimise processes because programming is one of the most important skills within manufacturing and operations engineering.
-Your work with programming will include PLC, automation and robot technology.
+You will work with programming as a way of learning to optimise processes because programming is one of the most important skills within manufacturing and operations engineering.
+Your work with programming will include PLC (Programable Logic Controller), automation and robot technology.

-You will be able to work on a managing level as well as on a technological level.
-You will learn to communicate with product designers, and you will be able to translate their wishes into technological solutions as well as guiding the product designers towards design solutions that can be produced efficiently.
-Due to the close collaboration with companies, the programme will provide you with real-life and hands-on experiences.
+In order to work on a managing level as well as on a technological level, once you finish your education, you will learn to communicate with product designers, and translate their wishes into technological solutions as well as guide the product designers towards design solutions that can be produced efficiently.

 Is your level in mathematics sufficient?